recadet419/Plant-Disease-Detection/README.md

 ## Models

-The foundation of this project is the **`EffNetGNN`** hybrid model which combines the strengths of EfficientNetV2B3 and a Vision Transformer.
+The foundation of this project is the **`EffNetGNN`** hybrid model which combines the strengths of EfficientNet (a Convolutional Neural Network (CNN)) and Graph Neural Networks (GNN).
 This model, defined in `src/models.py` (and typically referenced as `EfficientNetGNN` in `src/configurations.py`), is the primary subject of the research publication due to its promising results in potato plant disease detection and identification.

 While `EffNetGNN` is the main focus, the framework also includes implementations of other models for comparative analysis, such as: